-In February of 2021, Winter Storm Uri’s artic blast burst through much of the southern United States.
+In February of 2021, Winter Storm Uri’s arctic blast burst through much of the southern United States.
 Millions of people across Texas, Oklahoma and other affected states hunkered down, huddled together to keep warm against the inhospitable conditions.

 Impacts from the storm were widespread, causing damage to homes, businesses, and countless oil and gas assets.
 In the subsequent months, ConocoPhillips IT personnel undertook assessments across thousands of miles of assets, including the vital telecommunications equipment that connects hardware and enables communications across the Lower 48 field operations.